Do you need an editor or a proofreader?

 The differences between editing and proofreading

-Editing and proofreading are two distinct and complementary phases within the publication production process (‘publication production’ being the process that takes the written word from the original writer to the public in any format).
+Editing and proofreading are two distinct and complementary phases within the publication production process (‘publication production’ being the process that takes the written word from the original writer to the public – or its intended audience – in any format).

 What is editing?

-‘Editing’ (by an editor/subeditor/copy editor) does the heavy lifting.
-Depending on the quality of the original article, it may involve:
+‘Editing’ (by a professional editor/subeditor/copy editor) does the heavy lifting.
+Depending on the quality of the original material, it may involve:

 - correcting grammar, spelling and punctuation

-- imposing publication or company ‘style’ (e.g. how certain words are spelt, capitalisation)
+- imposing publication or company ‘style’ (e.g. how certain words are spelt, capitalisation, etc.)

 - smoothing out patches of rough or poor writing